macebal/jammming/README.md

 # Jammming

-This is a sample React app that let's you search songs, create a playlist and add it to your Spotify Account.
+This is a sample React app that lets you search songs, create a playlist and add it to your Spotify Account.

 ## Live View